 Waters in the Rhine watershed are polluted by different substances.
 Pollutants may have different origins: e.g. settlements, industry, mining or agriculture.
 Nutrients are largely discharged from agricultural acreage.
 Other organic substances may reach waters through municipal and industrial wastewater, e.g. from foodstuff production.

-Great amounts of substances, such as nitrogen compounds, phosphorous, plant protection agents and heavy metals are discharged from surfaces into our waters.
+Great amounts of substances, such as nitrogen compounds, phosphorous and plant protection agents are discharged from surfaces into our waters.
 They may be airborne or washed into the waters with rainwater running off.

 Nutrients such as phosphorous and above all nitrogen compounds largely of agricultural origin may lead to overfertilization (eutrophication) of water bodies and the sea.
 Other substances of diffuse origin, such as plant protection agents, heavy metals, organic pollutants and pharmaceuticals may be poisonous, have hormone-like or mutagenic effects.
 The sources of these substances are not only located in agriculture and industry.
 Some of them are due to uses in private households and gardening.